ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/build-and-run/cli-commands.md

         format          Format Ballerina source files
         grpc            Generate the Ballerina sources for a given Protocol Buffer definition
-        graphql         Generate the Ballerina client sources for a GraphQL config file, generate the GraphQL schema for a Ballerina GraphQL service, and generate the Ballerina GraphQL service for a GraphQL schema openapi         Generate the Ballerina sources for a given OpenAPI definition and vice versa
+        graphql         Generate the Ballerina client sources for a GraphQL config file, the GraphQL schema for a GraphQL service, and vice versa. openapi         Generate the Ballerina sources for a given OpenAPI definition and vice versa
         asyncapi        Generate the Ballerina sources for a given AsyncAPI definition